sderosiaux/every-single-day-i-tldr/README.md

 - https://www.christianheilmann.com/2016/10/05/can-we-stop-bad-mouthing-css-in-developer-talks-please/ It's true that css is often the target of jokes, but can nonetheless do wonderful things when you know it well (and have the need..).
 - https://www.linkedin.com/pulse/20140121122045-6526187-productivity-hacks-the-1-minute-trick the one minute trick.
 "Do, without delay, any task that can be finished in one minute. "
 - https://en.wikipedia.org/wiki/Program_slicing Keep the code that affects a given variable.
 Remove the rest.
 Interesting to shrink js bundles or simply know WHAT affects a given variable. (recursively ofc)
-- https://medium.com/net-magazine/web-performance-secrets-from-the-bbc-d4b01f869752#.ty8pgtexg Minimise pauses, prioritise content.
+- https://medium.com/net-magazine/web-performance-secrets-from-the-bbc-d4b01f869752 Minimise pauses, prioritise content.
 Basically: use caches (server, network, browser)
+- https://www.youtube.com/watch?v=dSqLt8BgbRQ Nice Stange Loop talk about code slicing (static, dynamic, from tests..).
+Focusing on making code reading / bug fixing easier

 # 14-10-2016